It’s vital to stop as much of our stuff as possible from going to landfill as it pollutes the soils and seas where we get our food.

 5 – 9 CREEKSIDE, SE8 4SA, LONDON

-If you want to support recyclers and upcyclers in the UK, then consider buying ethical, upcycled or handmade products from Etsy, instead of lining the pockets of global brands with no real intention to be sustainable.
+To support recyclers and upcyclers in the UK, then consider buying ethical, upcycled or handmade products from Etsy.
+This is a good alternative to lining the pockets of global brands with no real intention to be sustainable.

 Do you have any recyclers that need to be added to this directory then please let me know as I’d love to hear about them.